-The Host Homes Program is a safe, short-term intervention for young adults who are currently experiencing homelessness for various reasons, including but not limited to family conflict, poverty, gender identity, and sexual orientation.
+The Host Homes Program is a safe, short-term intervention for young adults ages 18-21 who are currently experiencing homelessness for various reasons, including but not limited to family conflict, poverty, gender identity, and sexual orientation.

 The goal is to provide a safe, temporary, welcoming space for up to six months where the young person has time to repair their relationships with their self-identified family or make decisions about other housing options with the support of a caring housing case manager.
 Successful implementations of short-term host homes have generally been volunteer-based programs, with stays lasting from three to six months; however, other successful implementations addressing community needs have existed in the short-term housing system.
 Providing short-term host homes is a cost-effective and successful model for preventing youth homelessness in many cases.

 RHY Basic Center Program provides a system of care for youth who are runaway, homeless, or at risk of becoming homeless outside the traditional child welfare, mental health, law enforcement, or juvenile justice systems, protecting them from exploitation and other dangers of life on the streets.The goal of the RHY Program is provide emergency shelter, food, clothing and supportive assistance in a trauma-informed, Positive Youth Development framework for homeless youth up to age 18.
 The program is meant to facilitate health and recovery, and promote the social and emotional well-being of children, youth and families.

 Miami Bridge is the only designated National SafePlace in Miami for youth in need and has partners in the area.
 SafePlace is a community collaboration program that, day or night, makes it possible for any child or teenager in need to access help at specific locations which display the SafePlace sign.
 SafePlace connects youth to immediate help and safety while providing supportive services to both youth and their families.
 Youth may contact the Bridge by these other sites and may be transported to the shelter.